THESE ARE SIX STEPS TO

 2. APPOINTMENT AT CLINIC

-The initial visit includes a physical examination, blood tests, drug test, and an instructional session with one of VEDA’s staff members.
+The initial visit includes a physical examination, free pap smear test, blood tests, drug test, and an instructional session with one of VEDA’s staff members.
 This initial consultation can be completed in less than two hours.
 Once you are approved as a donor, we set a convenient date to begin the egg donation cycle.
 Should you not be approved as a donor, based on either your physical, psychological, blood test or drug results, this will not impact your own personal ability to reproduce but you would not be able to donate.

 3. BEGIN DONATION CYCLE